learn-co-curriculum/js-object-oriented-object-relations-readme/README.md

 ## Summary

 In this lesson, we saw how we can use a plain javascript object to store and associate our data.
 We showed how we can assign each new instance an id by modifying our `constructor` method.
-We also saw that we can write setters or modify our constructor methods to provide an interface to associate a two objects.
+We also saw that we can write setters or modify our constructor methods to provide an interface to associate two objects.

 ## Resources